 What Else to Know Before You Go | Machu Picchu

-As I mentioned in my Cusco post, there are a number of ways that you can get to Machu Picchu.
-Cusco is typically the start of the journey, as that is the closest airport, but the paths diverge from there.
+As I mentioned in my Cusco travel guide, there are a number of ways that you can get to Machu Picchu.
+Cusco is typically the start of the journey (although you will likely arrive to Peru via Lima first), as that is the closest airport, but the paths diverge from there.
 Here are three of the post popular methods for getting to Machu Picchu:

 - By Train – This how we made our journey.
 I imagine that if you are climbing Machu Picchu Mountain, you are probably taking the train too.
 There are a number of different options available that fit all price ranges.
 I took the Vistadome and had a lovely experience.
 The train has windows that go to the roof, allowing inspiring, panoramic views for the whole 1.5 hour ride.
-You can book tickets directly from PeruRail here.
-If you want to spend less, you can take the Expedition train.
-If you want to live large, consider the Hiram Bingham train – one of the most highly-rated trains in the world.
+This is the tour that I suggest taking, which includes the train ride as part of the experience.

 - Inca Trail – This is the most famous of the trails to Machu Picchu.
 The standard trek is about a four-day hike from Cusco to Machu Picchu.
 Due to its popularity, spaces fill up fast.
 Book early if you want to take this option.
-Learn more at Inca Trail Peru.
+Learn more here.

 - Salkantay Trek – This trek is not as popular as the Inca Trail, but a more affordable and available option.
 Like the Inca Trail, it offers breathtaking views along the way.
-Learn more at Salkantay Trekking.
+Learn more here.

 Your “base camp” for visiting the mountain is the cute city of Aguas Calientes.
 This is where the train and the treks will take you before you visit the park.
 Getting from Aguas Calientes to Machu Picchu is either a 2-hour hike OR you can take a bus ride to the top.
-If booking yourself, you can buy tickets here at GetYourGuide.
+If booking yourself (and not using one of the tours above), you can buy tickets here at GetYourGuide.

 RELATED: Cartagena Travel Guide